orbitalci/orbital/questions_and_notes.md

 ## little TODOs?:
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
 - polling option? idk
-- be able to properly handle KILLS (what happens when build is killed halfway?)

-## bugs:
-- fix goddamn tests
-- when printing matching git hashes, should display corresponding acctname/repo like `ocelot summary` command
-- change client's --validate command to take in a value just like all the other commands
-- hash matching only works when you pass in full hash
-- fix dev mode (maybe fuck this)
-- fix html viewer displaying *oldest* matching git hash (maybe fuck this)
+- would be cool if we could take in regex like `--acct-repo=level11consulting/orchestr8*` ?

 ## done:
-- store stages to db
+~~- store stages to db~~